Banner AvioConsult

 The accident was caused by inappropriate engine emergency procedures.
 The pilots are not to be held responsible.

 AvioConsult recommended Boeing in July 2005 to improve the procedures, but Boeing responded that 'there was no compelling reason to change the procedures'.
-Less than two months later, on 5 Sept.
-2005, another Boeing 737 crashed following the failure of an engine during takeoff in Medan, Indonesia.

 An analysis of the Engine Failure Takeoff Procedures in the Boeing 737-200/300/400 Flight Crew Training Manual is available for download:

-Download this analysis Return to downloads page
+Download this analysis | Top

 Piper PA-31, New Zealand, 17 Dec 2002